Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 This morning, explore the fascinating lava formations around Lake Myvatn on horseback.
 This optional 1-hour private ride offers a striking vantage point on the region’s wondrous geological features, including whimsically shaped pillars and a close-up look at a false crater.
 Afterward, a stop at Dimmuorgir, a dramatic lava field formed by a volcanic eruption some 2,300 years ago.
 Distinguished by towering rock pillars, caves and unusual lava formations, Dimmuborgir is especially spectacular in the fall when the rich fall foliage is at its peak.

-In the afternoon, experience Leirhnjukur, one of Iceland’s active volcanoes up close.
+In the afternoon, get a close-up view on Leirhnjukur, one of Iceland’s active volcanoes.
 Although it last erupted in 1984, Leirhnjukur’s crater, steaming, bubbling mud pools and stark landscape are a living laboratory offering insight into the endless churn of underground geothermal activity.
-Against the beautiful backdrop of the warm red, orange and golden shades of the autumn colors, learn about plants and microbes that exist in extreme temperatures.
-Return to Myvatn for another night.
+Against autumn’s warm red, orange and golden palette, learn about plants and microbes that exist in extreme temperatures.
+Return to Myvatn for a second night.

 Accommodations